💬

 Subject to the approval of the Estate, any renovation or construction must be carried out following approval of the plans and obtaining a building or renovation permit issued by the Estate upon payment by the Client of the non-refundable rates in force.

-These permits are valid for the current season and must be displayed for the duration of the work.
+A permit is valid for either of the following periods: Before June 15 and after August 15.
+Permits must be displayed during the duration of the work.

 7.1.2.
 Plan